nathankw/sruns-monitor/README.rst

 must interact with certain GCP services, and hence must be running with proper Google credentials (i.e. a service account).

-The monitor script is named  *launch_monitor.py*; when running it you must provide it with the path to a JSON configuration file, described in detail further below.
+The monitor script is named `srun-mon` (a shim that calls the `main` function in  *launch_monitor.py*).
+When running this, you must provide a path to a JSON configuration file, described in detail further below.
 You should set up your compute instance to run this script as a daemon service.

 The workflow is fitted into two tasks: the *tar task* and the *upload task*.
 When the monitor detects a new sequencing run, it executes the workflow in a child process.
 The workflow is smart